United Kingdom and the euro: Rule out

 Brown, Blair's successor, ruled out membership in 2007, saying that the decision not to join had been correct for Britain and for Europe.
-In December 2008, José Barroso, the President of the European Commission, told French radio that some British politicians were considering the move because of the effects of the global financial crisis.
+In December 2008, José Barroso, the President of the European Commission, told French radio that some British politicians were considering the move because of the effects of the 2008 financial crisis.
 Brown denied that there was any change in official policy.
 In February 2009, Monetary Policy Affairs Commissioner Joaquín Almunia said "the chance that the British pound sterling will join: high."

 The UK released new coin designs in 2008 following the Royal Mint's biggest redesign of the national currency since decimalisation in 1971.
 German news magazine Der Spiegel saw this as an indication that the country has no intention of switching to the euro within the foreseeable future.

 In the UK general election 2010, the Liberal Democrats increased their share of the vote, but lost seats.
 One of their aims was to see the UK rejoining ERM II and eventually joining the euro, but when a coalition was formed between the Liberal Democrats and the Conservatives, the Liberal Democrats agreed that the UK would not join the euro during this term of government.

 Withdrawal

 Following the election of a majority-Conservatives government in the subsequent election, a referendum on EU membership itself was held, and the result was in favour of leaving the EU.
 Since the UK has withdrawn from the EU, euro adoption is practically impossible.
-Even if government and or public opinion were to change, the EU's position is that third countries would only adopt the euro through membership of the EU.
+Even if government and/or public opinion were to change, the EU's position is that third countries would only adopt the euro through membership of the EU.